 Windows offers several options for restoring, resetting, and refreshing the computer.
-For details, see Using Windows tools on page 52.
+For details, see Using Windows tools for backing up, restoring, and recovering your computer on page 47.

 Restoring using HP Recovery Manager and the HP Recovery partition

 You can use HP Recovery Manager and the HP Recovery partition (select products only) to restore the computer to the original factory state: